Matancoo/Advanced-Machine-Learining/lesson-3.md

 **Answers**
-The primary challenges in the domain of discriminative models include the selection of the appropriate architecture, tuning of hyperparameters, and the process of data collection and labeling.
+1. The primary challenges in the domain of discriminative models include the selection of the appropriate architecture, tuning of hyperparameters, and the process of data collection and labeling.

-Generative models aim to create representations of the world rather than just categorize it, as discriminative models do.
+2. Generative models aim to create representations of the world rather than just categorize it, as discriminative models do.
 For instance, while a discriminative model would determine the likelihood of a given image containing a dog, a generative model assesses how likely it is for the image to depict a dog.

-The three main uses of generative models are estimation (finding a density function Q that closely approximates P), sampling (drawing samples directly from P), and point estimation (calculating the probability density of a specific sample x).
+3. The three main uses of generative models are estimation (finding a density function Q that closely approximates P), sampling (drawing samples directly from P), and point estimation (calculating the probability density of a specific sample x).

-Conditional generative models shift the focus from P(x) to P(x|y), where the conditioning could be based on various factors such as class labels or text prompts.
+4. Conditional generative models shift the focus from P(x) to P(x|y), where the conditioning could be based on various factors such as class labels or text prompts.

-Several paradigms for probability estimation exist in this field, including Auto-regressive/Non-AR, Variational, Adversarial, Flow-based, and Score-based/Diffusion models.
+5. Several paradigms for probability estimation exist in this field, including Auto-regressive/Non-AR, Variational, Adversarial, Flow-based, and Score-based/Diffusion models.

-Language modeling is used as an example in terms of sampling from an Auto-Regressive (AR) Model in this text.
+6. Language modeling is used as an example in terms of sampling from an Auto-Regressive (AR) Model in this text.

-Modern language models leverage large transformer models for enhanced expressiveness and to manage larger context sizes.
+7. Modern language models leverage large transformer models for enhanced expressiveness and to manage larger context sizes.
 The implementation of these transformer models is further explored in the context of machine translation tasks.

-Managers overseeing the development of language models need to make critical decisions regarding resource allocation, which could involve investing in architectural and optimization research, data collection, enhanced computing power, or expanded memory.
+8. Managers overseeing the development of language models need to make critical decisions regarding resource allocation, which could involve investing in architectural and optimization research, data collection, enhanced computing power, or expanded memory.

-Neural scaling laws can accurately predict performance, and thus serve as valuable guides for making investment decisions in the development of language models.
+9. Neural scaling laws can accurately predict performance, and thus serve as valuable guides for making investment decisions in the development of language models.

-The Power Law concept is a straightforward way of representing relationships between variables, offering scale invariance.
+10. The Power Law concept is a straightforward way of representing relationships between variables, offering scale invariance.

-According to past research, what matters most in terms of computational power for model training is the total computational power, rather than the specific allocation to either depth or width.
+11. According to past research, what matters most in terms of computational power for model training is the total computational power, rather than the specific allocation to either depth or width.

-Observations have been made that larger models can reach a given loss with fewer training steps.
+12. Observations have been made that larger models can reach a given loss with fewer training steps.

-Language models, though simple, serve as efficient density estimators that can be either conditional or unconditional.
+13. Language models, though simple, serve as efficient density estimators that can be either conditional or unconditional.

-Language models may not be appropriate for all types of data because their effectiveness is heavily dependent on the complexity of the data and the specific task they are being used for.
-They might not handle well some specific types of data that require a different approach or modeling technique.
+14. Language models may not be appropriate for all types of data because their effectiveness is heavily dependent on the complexity of the data and the specific task they are being used for.
+They might not handle well some specific types of data that require a different approach or modeling technique. ta that require a different approach or modeling technique.